 Sophisticated Cities from Calgary to Quebec City

 Speaking of stampedes, Calgary recalls the days of old Alberta with its famed annual rodeo.
 Canada’s largest city was founded as a headquarters for the Royal Canadian Mounted Police in 1886 and has evolved into a modern cultural center, rich in history and architecture.
-Alberta’s capital, Edmonton, lies farther north in the North Saskatchewan River Valley.
-Here, Canada’s largest living history museum, Heritage Park, boasts replicas of historic houses, churches, covered wagons and more.
+Alberta’s capital, Edmonton, contains Canada’s largest living history museum, Heritage Park.
+It boasts replicas of historic houses, churches, covered wagons and more.
 For a more modern glimpse of Edmonton’s agricultural traditions, you can browse the famed Farmer’s Market in Old Strathcona.

 Jump farther east into Ontario and you’ll experience the world-renowned multicultural mélange of Toronto.
 More than 140 languages can be heard on its streets and the city boasts a varied culinary scene that reflects its many colorful ethnicities.
 Of course, the centerpiece of Toronto is the famed CN Tower, once the largest freestanding structure in the world at more than 1,800 feet.
 Around it, a patchwork of distinct neighborhoods, museums, and remarkable architecture unfold.